mmcco/ssh-auth-methods/README.md

 and the server requires authentication, it is supposed to reject the request and supply a list of supported auth methods.
 In short, this script makes such a request and parses the supported auth methods out of the response.

+## Why?

+The short answer is that I wanted to do a security scan of Tor relays to begin publicly auditing the network's security.

+More generally, it's valuable to know which authentication methods a server supports, as some are far weaker than others.
+Generally, you should only support public-key authentication unless you have a very good reason to be doing otherwise.

+This tool, like nmap et al., is useful for scanning your own servers.
+You may find that one of your machine's `/etc/ssh/sshd_config` options weren't what you thought, or even that you forgot to restart `sshd` after changing them.
+I did.

 ## Quirks